 Penalties for Child Endangerment and Abandonment in Fort Worth

 An individual convicted of child abandonment or endangerment can face any of the following penalties, as defined in Chapter 12 of the Texas Penal Code.

 - An individual charged with child abandonment or endangerment can face a state jail felony conviction if they abandoned the child with the intent to eventually return for the child, which is typically punishable by a fine up to $10,000 and/or a jail term ranging from 180 days to two years.

-- An individual charged with child endangerment or abandonment can face a felony of the second degree conviction if they abandoned the child in a situation where the child was likely to suffer from mental or physical impairment, death or bodily injury.
-This degree of offense can typically result in a fine up to $10,000 and/or a prison sentence ranging from two to 20 years.
+- An individual charged with child endangerment or abandonment can face a felony of the second-degree conviction if they abandoned the child in a situation where the child was likely to suffer from mental or physical impairment, death, or bodily injury.
+This degree of offense can typically result in a fine of up to $10,000 and/or a prison sentence ranging from two to 20 years.